mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 ORM: **Object-Relational Mapping**.
 Mappingg a java entity to SQL database table.

+JPA-based applications use an implementation of EntityManagerFactory to get an instance of an EntityManager.
+The JPA specification defines **two** kinds of entity managers:

+1. **Application-managed** — Entity managers are created when an application directly requests one from an entity manager factory.
+This type of entity manager is most appropriate for use in standalone applications that don’t run in a Java EE container.

+2. **Container-managed** — Entity managers are created and managed by a Java EE container.
+The application doesn’t interact with the entity manager factory at all.
+Instead, entity managers are obtained directly through injection or from JNDI.
+The container is responsible for configuring the entity manager factories.
+This type of entity manager is most appropriate for use by a Java EE container that wants to maintain some control over JPA configuration beyond what’s specified in persistence.xml.

+Both kinds of entity manager implement the same `EntityManager` interface.

+- `LocalEntityManagerFactoryBean` produces an application-managed EntityManagerFactory.
+    ```java
+    @Bean
+    public LocalEntityManagerFactoryBean entityManagerFactoryBean() {
+      LocalEntityManagerFactoryBean emfb = new LocalEntityManagerFactoryBean();
+      emfb.setPersistenceUnitName("spitterPU");
+        return emfb;
+    }
+    ```

+- `LocalContainerEntityManagerFactoryBean` produces a container-managed EntityManagerFactory.
+    ```java
+    @Bean
+    public LocalContainerEntityManagerFactoryBean entityManagerFactory( DataSource dataSource, JpaVendorAdapter jpaVendorAdapter) {
+      LocalContainerEntityManagerFactoryBean emfb = new LocalContainerEntityManagerFactoryBean();
+      emfb.setDataSource(dataSource);
+      emfb.setJpaVendorAdapter(jpaVendorAdapter);
+      return emfb;
+    }
+    ```

+See "Spring in Action" 4th, 11.2.

 ## What is the idea behind an ORM?
 What are benefits/disadvantages or ORM?

 **Idea**: Developers only work on objects and no need to care about how to maintain the relationship and how they persist.